| | | | Bearpaw Jewellery - 705-645-4167

 a flea market just so we could sell them our jewellery

 for Christmas gifts."
+For Peter

 and Mi-Shell, life is a journey and their work expresses